Creating a more just and equitable state

 We have not done enough to dismantle systems and norms of white supremacy within our own organization and within the sphere of statewide policymaking.
 Some of the ways we have been complicit include:

-- Upholding a culture of white supremacy within the Budget & Policy Center, including relying on staff of color to move racial equity work forward and advancing policy proposals without considering what BIPOC communities actually need or want from our work.
+- Upholding a culture of white supremacy within the Budget and Policy Center, including relying on staff of color to move racial equity work forward and advancing policy proposals without considering what BIPOC communities actually need or want from our work.

 - Failing to confront the central role of racism and anti-Blackness in shaping public policy and government institutions, and participating in policymaking processes that impact BIPOC communities but where BIPOC communities are not authentically included.